jekymin8232/mcorpai-com/README.md

 >
 > https://

+### The safest network is a completely offline system that is connected to no network.
 **The core explicit runtime kernel is architected to scale into Enterprise Zero-Trust air-gapped intranet guard solutions.**

 ## Privacy Through Self-Contained Design